umanitoba-cssa/UManitobaCS-Discord-bot/README.md

 ## Ideas/What I want this bot to do.
-- Custom welcome messages that change depending on the invite joined with
 - manage invites
 - Check forum responses and send out invites automatically
     - flag invalid responses, non-UM email, already filled out the form, etc
     - use code from the existing script
     - a way to manage flagged responses within the discord
-- auto assign roles to people who joined with certain invites (as in don't give a role to someone who joined for an event)
+- auto assign roles to people who joined with certain invites
-    - assign student/alumni roles, maybe year roles too?
+    - assign student/alumni roles,
-    - include a year(s) question in the forum?
+    - maybe year roles too, include a year(s) question in the forum?
 - prep event channels through a command
 - colours & year roles like we have now
 - mod commands to mute users?